hipe/tmx/README.md

     - see [[#004]](#004) using the todo stack

   - `bin/`
-      - of course don't actually put binary files in here. this is for executable files written in scripting languages.
+      - of course don't put actual binary files here. this is for executable files written in scripting languages.

   - `doc/`